Who We Are, What We Do - An Interview on Value

 2.Readers choice awards: for Dr. Kathy Hrinivich and for our clinic

 4. Stacey Ortwein was the first Registered Veterinary Technician hired when we opened our practice in 2004.
 In February of 2015 she received her 20 Years of service RVT pin from the Ontario Association of Veterinary Technicians along side her best friend Sharon.
+Most recently she has received her 25 year pin.

 5. In the year 2000, Stacey Ortwein, RVT graduated from the Canadian Veterinary Dental Technician program, the first of it's kind offered in our area by Dr. Fraser Hale who is a Board- Certified Veterinary Specialist.